 - appreciate, enjoy and use the English language in all its variations and develop a sense of its richness and power to evoke feelings, convey information, form ideas, facilitate interaction with others, entertain, persuade and argue

 - understand how Standard Australian English works in its spoken and written forms and in combination with non-linguistic forms of communication to create meaning

 - develop interest and skills in inquiring into the aesthetic aspects of texts, and develop an informed appreciation of literature.

-The literacy programme at Ascot Vale Primary School is a comprehensive and dynamic part of the curriculum, based on the premise that all children need to be competent readers and writers.
+The English curriculum at Ascot Vale Primary School is a comprehensive and dynamic part of the curriculum, based on the premise that all children need to be competent readers and writers.
 Teachers at Ascot Vale P.S. are committed to the success of their students, taking into account different learning styles and differing needs of each student.

 There are a variety of strategies used to ensure vital and challenging literacy learning occurs.
 Some of these strategies include: Buddy Reading, Cross-Age tutors, Guided Reading, Shared Reading, Reader Of the Day and S.Q.U.I.R.T.
 (Silent Quiet Uninterrupted Reading Time).
 Student writing is published in a variety of ways, including the School Newsletters.
 Sharing work at Assemblies and Intervention Programs in Early and Middle Years of School are also a feature of our program.
 Older students gather ‘seeds’ (writing ideas) for their Writer’s Notebook lessons and participate in Literature Circles regularly to extend their reading, oral language and thinking skills.

-A daily literacy block complies with DEECD Early Years recommendations.
-Staff also utilise current trends in literacy education to develop multi-literacies skills for students in the form of multimedia and animation.
+A daily literacy block complies with DET Early Years recommendations.
+Staff also utilise current trends in literacy education to develop multi-literacies skills for students.
+For example using digital literacies.